workbenchdev/Workbench/docs/design-goals.md

 Missing objects should present a helpful message.

+# Resilience

+Workbench itself should not crash under any circumstances.

 # Clarity

 When changing the parameters - Workbench should reset to a clean slate